Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 What is a SharePoint Document Library?

-The library displays a list of files and folders along with information or metadata about each file, such as ‘created by’.
+A SharePoint document library is like a large folder for creating and storing files in a central location.
+It displays a list of files and folders along with information or metadata about each file, such as ‘created by.’

 Unlike the document folder on your desktop, a SharePoint document library offers numerous collaborative features to project teams, including:

-• Co-editing documents in real-time.
+- Co-editing documents in real-time.

-• Version control.
+- Version control.

-• Sharing files using links.
+- Sharing files using links.

-• Adding workflows for review processes.
+- Adding workflows for review processes.

-A SharePoint document library is a significant piece of your project toolkit, helping to create a single source of truth for files and deliverables.
+A SharePoint document library is a significant piece of your project toolkit, helping to create a single source of truth for files and project deliverables.

 There are four main types of libraries in SharePoint.

-• Document Library: This is the default library described above.
+- Document library – This is the default library described above.
 Use this library to store project documents in one place for your team.

-• Picture Library: A way to store pictures, displayed as thumbnails for easy sorting.
+- Picture library – A way to store pictures, displayed as thumbnails for easy sorting.
 If you are working on a marketing or image-heavy project, this type of library may be useful for project assets.

 Libraries can also exist in a portal area (used by the whole company) and in large-scale document or record centers.

 You can store numerous file types in a SharePoint document library.
-If in doubt, Microsoft has created a list of file types and extensions that cannot be added to a SharePoint On-Premises document library.
+If in doubt, Microsoft Support has created a list of file types and extensions that cannot be added to a SharePoint On-Premises document library.

 Storage Limitations